 Fall festivals are a perfect family activity during October and November.
 Here are some of our favorites in Virginia Beach.

 When October hits, most of us are ready for fall weather.
-We want the leaves to start changing.
-We want to wear sweaters.
+We want the leaves to start changing and to wear sweaters.
 We want to drink pumpkin and apple flavored beverages.
-We want to turn OFF the air conditioner and open up the house windows for fresh autumn air.
+Also, we want to turn OFF the air conditioner and open up the house windows for fresh autumn air.
 We want to not sweat the moment we walk out of our front door.
-We want to wear black jeans & sneakers.
+Instead, we want to wear black jeans & sneakers.
 We don’t want to sweat Saturdays on the soccer field or baseball field sidelines.

 Local tip for fall festivals – Call before you head out to pick pumpkins to make sure the farm is open.
 Most of this depends on the weather!

 Love the outdoors, the woods, and all things First Landing State Park?
-Head to the Picnic Shelter on Saturday, October 20 from 2:00 – 6:00 p.m. for First Landing Fall Festival.
+So head to the Picnic Shelter on Saturday, October 20 from 2:00 – 6:00 p.m. for First Landing Fall Festival.
 Enjoy the natural surrounds of the park, while enjoying hay rides, decorating pumpkins, fall-related crafts, roasting s’mores, and other special fall exhibits.
-Walk through the woods, and collect the colorful leaves and discarded acorns off ground.
-Challenge your family to find the prettiest leaves, or the largest pinecone as you go along.
+Walk through the woods, and collect the colorful leaves as well as discarded acorns off ground.
+Challenge your family also to find the prettiest leaves, or the largest pinecone as you go along.
 Pull out your Search & Find Adventure card to make it more of a challenge!
+This is a true hot spot for fall festivals.

 If you haven’t trekked out to the pumpkin patch yet this year, you still have plenty of time.
 Virginia Beach sits in the perfect location, surrounded with farms in Chesapeake, Pungo, and beyond.
 You can lug the heavy cart over those pumpkin vines as your child wanders further and further into the patch, searching for just the right pumpkin.
 But these farms are more than just pumpkins!